Who Can Enter the County Fair

 For livestock entries, you'll need to pick up a form at the fair office inside the show arena on Thursday, then proceed to the livestock barns to unload your animals.
 Again, you MUST return your white form to the fair office afterwards so your entry will be valid.

-Poultry will be blood-tested in the poultry barn at a cost of 50₵ per bird.
+Poultry will be blood-tested upon entry at a cost of 50₵ per bird.
+Testing is a state requirement.

 When to Claim Your Entries after the Fair